 Example 1: The Tailored Home Delivery Experience

 This example is probably familiar to all of us who shop online.
-When my order is assigned for delivery, I get a text message saying “Hi Daniel, we are going to deliver to you today between 14:38 and 15:38.
+When my order gets assigned for delivery, I get a text message saying “Hi Daniel, we are going to deliver to you today between 14:38 and 15:38.
 Not going to be in?” which is followed by a hyperlink taking me to a website that enables me to issue my preferred instructions.
-I can choose to have my package delivered to a named neighbour, left in a safe place, or re-delivered on another day when I know someone is in.
+I can choose to have my package delivered to a named neighbour, left in a safe place, or re-delivered on another day when I know someone is at home to receive it.

-In the busy world we live in today, that simple exchange on a mobile device takes a huge amount of hassle out of buying online.
-The days of sending packages to the office are truly numbered!
+In the busy world, we live in today, that simple exchange on a mobile device takes a considerable amount of hassle out of buying online.
+The days of sending packages to the office are numbered indeed!

 Example 2: Taking the Complexity Out of Logistics in China

-There are a number of providers that can help companies do business in China, but in my view the way in which Kerry provides local knowledge and expertise pushes the customer experience beyond that of its peers.
+Several providers can help companies do business in China, but in my view, the way in which Kerry Logistics provides local knowledge and expertise pushes the customer experience beyond that of its peers.

-Example 3: Early Warning of Potential Supply Chain Distruptions
+Example 3: Early Warning of Potential Supply Chain Disruptions

-My final example is the Risk Chain functionality provided by Hong Kong based, logistics software provider Gravity Supply Chain, which aims to tackle supply chain disruption and its resulting negative impacts.
+My final example is the Risk Chain functionality provided by Hong-Kong based, logistics software provider Gravity Supply Chain Solutions, which aims to tackle supply chain disruption and its resulting negative impacts.

-Gravity has a very smart concept of letting the logistics providers concentrate on transactional data, whilst Gravity focuses on how this and other critical data in the supply chain are brought together and used tactically to manage the entire end-to-end process.
+Gravity Supply Chain Solutions has a brilliant concept of letting the logistics providers concentrate on transactional data, while they focus on how this, and other critical data in the supply chain are brought together and used tactically to manage the entire end-to-end process.

-Supply chain disruption is an unpredictable nuisance to all businesses moving products from source to consumer and speed to market can be compromised as a result, but with Risk Chain you get to know instantly when issues impact the flow of goods anywhere in the supply chain.
+Supply chain disruption is an unpredictable nuisance to all businesses moving products from source to consumer and speed to market can get compromised as a result, but with Risk Chain, you get to know when issues impact the flow of goods anywhere in the supply chain immediately.

-The software continuously scans thousands of web feeds to hone in on potential disruptions such as port congestion or closures, grounded aircraft, blank sailings, truckers’ strikes and other geo/political/social events, prioritising the level of risk between aware, warning and disruption.
+The software continuously scans thousands of web feeds to hone in on potential disruptions such as port congestion or closures, grounded aircraft, blank sailings, truckers’ strikes, and other, geo/political/social events, prioritizing the level of risk between aware, warning and disruption.

 What's more, the system checks whether you have orders, shipments or inventory at risk in the immediate vicinity, alerting you in a 24/7 live environment without you even having to log into the system.
-It even learns the level of risk you consider as a disruption so it's always intuitive to what really matters to your business.
+It also learns the level of risk you consider as a disruption, so it's always intuitive to what matters to your business.

-I've exchanged views with many retailers on the pros and cons of the various supply chain visibility products in the market and this is a stand out feature I've yet to see replicated elsewhere.
+I've exchanged views with many retailers on the pros and cons of the various supply chain visibility products in the market, and this is a stand out feature that I've yet to see replicated elsewhere.